 Elementary Education (Alt.
 M.Ed.)

 In general, the program requires a minimum of 42 graduate hours and such additional undergraduate courses or experiences as the Department may require.
-Please visit http://www.southalabama.edu/colleges/coe/programs.html for specific requirements.
-See College of Education general section for program admission requirements.
+Please visit http://www.southalabama.edu/colleges/ceps/programs.html for specific requirements.
+See College of Education and Professional Studies general section for program admission requirements.

 |The program for the Alternative M.Ed. in Elementary Education is as follows: 42 minimum graduate hours requires (500 level).|